bluszcz/xmpp-tools/README.md

 ### Nagios

-Script to work as a Nagios check
+Script to work as a Nagios check (uses SleekXMPP library).

 ```
 check_xmpp.py